edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/custom-build.md

       <div class='admonition warning'>
          <p class='admonition-title'>Warning</p>
-         <p>Be careful when storing any potentially important information.
-These credentials are stored in plaintext in the `configuration.yaml` file on your system.</p>
+         <p>Be careful when storing any potentially important information in cleartext on files in your computer.
+In this case, the credentials for the camera(s) are stored in cleartext in the `configuration.yaml` file on your system. </p>
       </div>

       ```yaml